Direct High-Resolution Imaging of Earth-Like Exoplanets: Fundamentals of Exoplanet Imaging

 \subsection{Photon-Budget Constraint}

-Even though achieving the required resolution would demand a diffraction‐limited aperture of $D\gtrsim162\,$km (or baseline $B\gtrsim133\,$km), no such facility is remotely feasible.
-To illustrate the photon‐collection challenge on the other hand, we adopt a notional collecting area of $A=100\,$m$^2$ (i.e., telescope with circular aperture of $d_A\simeq 11.3\,{\rm m}$)—comparable to a next‐generation Extremely Large Telescopes (ELT)\footnote{We emphasize that this area does not resolve the planet; it only benchmarks photon‐gathering.}—to compute integration times below.
+Even though achieving the required resolution would demand a diffraction-limited aperture of $D\gtrsim162\,$km (or baseline $B\gtrsim133\,$km), no such facility is remotely feasible.
+To illustrate the photon-collection challenge on the other hand, we adopt a notional collecting area of $A=100\,$m$^2$ (i.e., telescope with circular aperture of $d_A\simeq 11.3\,{\rm m}$)---comparable to a next-generation Extremely Large Telescopes (ELT)---to compute integration times below.\footnote{We emphasize that this area does not resolve the planet; it only benchmarks photon-gathering.}

 Below we analyze how the \emph{signal flux} and various \emph{noise sources} combine to determine the overall SNR in exoplanet imaging.
 By translating the resulting SNR into integration time, we establish the conditions needed to evaluate feasibility of various imaging concepts.